noahehall/theBookOfNoah/0current/aws/exams/services/app-integration/sns.md

 - distribute application-to-person notification to your customers with SMS texts, push notificaitons and email
 - reduce costs with message filtering, batching, ordering and deduplication
 - increase message durability with archiving, dleivery rates, and dead-letter queues
+- use cases
+  - useful for integrating with external webhooks
+  - initiate parallel tasks and nested applications

 ### pricing